 Sets up the interrupt vector table and registers a "do nothing" function for each exception.
 This function has no parameters and does not return a value.
-This function must be called before registering any exception handlers or enabling any interrupts.
+This function must be called before

 Registers an exception handler for a specific exception; does not return a value.
 Refer to Table 1, for a list of exception types and their values.